 How Can Medications Negatively Impact Your Oral Health?

-Prescription and over-the-counter medications can have a negative impact on your general and oral health.
-In particular, common complications associated with everyday medications include irregular bleeding, taste changes, soft-tissue reactions (sores), dry mouth, and enlarged gum tissue.
+Prescription and over-the-counter medications can negatively impact your general and oral health.
+In particular, common complications associated with everyday medications include irregular bleeding, changes in taste, soft-tissue reactions (sores), dry mouth, and enlarged gum tissue.

-During each dentist visit, it is important to tell your dentist which medications you are taking to ensure you receive the best care possible.
-In addition, if you have experienced any recent chronic conditions, illnesses, or diseases, always let your dentist know before or during your next appointment.
+During routine dentist appointments, it is important to tell them which medications you are taking to ensure you receive the best care possible.
+In addition, if you currently have any chronic conditions or illnesses, let your dentist know before or during your next appointment.

 Common Oral Complications Associated with Medications